finbourne/lusid-sdk-python-preview/sdk/docs/CalendarsApi.md

     # Create an instance of the API class
     api_instance = lusid.CalendarsApi(api_client)
     as_at = '2013-10-20T19:20:30+01:00' # datetime | The AsAt datetime at which to retrieve the calendars (optional)
 page = 'page_example' # str | The pagination token to use to continue listing calendars from a previous call to list calendars.
 This value is returned from the previous call.
-If a pagination token is provided the sortBy, filter, and asAt fields              must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the \"Calendar\" domain to decorate onto the calendar,               These take the format {domain}/{scope}/{code} e.g. \"Calendar/System/Name\". (optional) filter = 'filter_example' # str | Expression to filter the result set.
+If a pagination token is provided the sortBy, filter, and asAt fields              must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the \"Calendar\" domain to decorate onto the calendar,               These take the format {domain}/{scope}/{code} e.g. \"Calendar/System/Name\". (optional) filter = 'filter_example' # str | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)